h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_deep_learning.rst

 Introduction
 ~~~~~~~~~~~~

-H2O’s Deep Learning is based on a multi-layer feedforward artificial neural network that is trained with stochastic gradient descent using back-propagation.
+H2O’s Deep Learning is based on a multi-layer feed-forward artificial neural network that is trained with stochastic gradient descent using back-propagation.
 The network can contain a large number of hidden layers consisting of neurons with tanh, rectifier, and maxout activation functions.
 For more more comprehensive description see `H2O-3 Deep learning documentation <https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/deep-learning.html>`__.

 Example